 Environmental Studies 200 - Introduction to Environmental Studies Research Methods

-Full course for one semester.
+One-unit semester course.
 This course is designed to provide an introduction to environmental studies research methods and design, including widely used techniques in natural and social sciences.
 Specific topics include spatial analysis, statistical modeling, document coding, case study, and archival research; students will also learn about and practice field study design and oral and visual data presentation.
 This course is designed for first- and second-year students.
 Prerequisites: completion of one semester of either Biology 101 or 102 or Chemistry 101 and one semester of Humanities 110.
 Conference.

 Environmental Studies 220 - Geology

-Full course for one semester.
+One-unit semester course.
 An introduction to the composition of the earth and the physical forces acting upon it.
 The course will focus on minerals and rocks and the processes that affect their micro- and macroscopic structure.
 Topics will include the formation of the earth, plate tectonics, mountain building, volcanism, erosion, and earth history as revealed through the geological record.
 Prerequisite: Chemistry 101.
 Lecture-conference.
 Cross-listed as Chemistry 220.

 Environmental Studies 300 - Junior Seminar